uw-fhir/OpenMRS-FHIR-Webinars/Webinar-1-Intro-to-FHIR/overview-post.md

 The summary above does not paint a very comprehensive picture of the major health data standards maintained by the [HL7 Organization](http://www.hl7.org/about/index.cfm?ref=nav) before FHIR.

-If you're interested in a more thorough history lesson about the **HL7 V2, V3, and CDA** standards, check out this slide deck and an associated [walk-through](https://github.com/bhi-spring-591-2019/instructors/blob/master/HL7%20and%20XDSToolkit%20walkthrough.mds) and send us any questions you might have!
+If you're interested in a more thorough history lesson about the **HL7 V2, V3, and CDA** standards, check out [this slide deck](https://pasteapp.com/p/OzVTNeWZln3/s/4q19rk20/) and an associated [walk-through](https://github.com/bhi-spring-591-2019/instructors/blob/master/HL7%20and%20XDSToolkit%20walkthrough.mds) and send us any questions you might have!

-<iframe src="https://pasteapp.com/p/OzVTNeWZln3/s/4q19rk20/embed" width="1200" height="800" scrolling="no" frameborder="0" allowfullscreen></iframe>

-Walk-through:

-**Main Takeaway for Now:** Previous HL7 standards are still in use today to varying degrees, but FHIR is experienced very fast growth, maturation, and adoption.
+**Main Takeaway for Now:** Previous HL7 standards are still in use today to varying degrees, but FHIR is experiencing very fast growth, maturation, and adoption.

-Here's a slightly-outdated map supporting that point - at least in the United States:
+Here's a slightly-outdated map showing the growth of FHIR- at least in the United States:
 ![FHIR-USA-Map](https://www.healthit.gov/buzz-blog/wp-content/uploads/2018/10/fhir-hospital-hrr-blog.png)

 And here's some more on the topic: https://www.healthit.gov/buzz-blog/interoperability/heat-wave-the-u-s-is-poised-to-catch-fhir-in-2019